The Home Page of

 Prolegomena to Any Future Metaphysics

 appeared in 2004.
-He is a member of the
+He is affiliated with the

 dissertations in history of philosophy, philosophy of psychology, and

-philosophy and history of science.
+philosophy and history of science, and has advised several postdocs in these fields.
 He has long

 been fascinated by